 Publisher: Morgan Kaufmann

-Readings are due before the corresponding lecture.
-Students are encouraged to use the lecture pro-actively to get their doubts cleared up and questions answered.
+Readings are due before the corresponding class meeting.
+Students are encouraged to use the online class meeting pro-actively to get their doubts cleared up and questions answered.

-Each class (2pm — 3:15pm) will essentially constitute of a lecture by the instructor, student presentations, seminar-type paper discussions, or a dedicated practice lab.
+Each class meeting will essentially constitute a short lecture by the instructor, discussions about the async lecture videos, student presentations, paper discussions, or a dedicated practice lab.